beeauvin/Sable/SablePulse/readme.md

 # 🖤 SablePulse

-🖤 SablePulse is a type-safe event messaging system enabling elegant, decoupled communication between components.
+🖤 SablePulse provides type-safe message primitives for building event-based systems.
 As part of the Sable framework, it prioritizes beautiful API design with natural language interfaces while handling complex thread and memory safety internally.

 ## Overview

-SablePulse provides immutable, strongly-typed message containers called "pulses" for safe communication in concurrent environments.
-Built on Swift's actor model and structured concurrency, SablePulse ensures that message data remains consistent and thread-safe as it flows through your application.
+SablePulse offers immutable, strongly-typed message containers called "pulses" with rich metadata that can be used as the foundation for implementing messaging systems in your applications.
+These message primitives are designed to work with Swift's actor model and structured concurrency, ensuring that message data is properly formed and thread-safe.

 ```swift
 import SablePulse  // Use as a standalone module